CNCD Decision 323/2006: History

 In 2005, Emil Moise (who affirms himself to be Christian-Orthodox) took the Buzău County School Inspectorate to court due to the presence of Romanian Orthodox icons in his daughter's school, the Margareta Sterian Art High School in Buzău.
 He claimed that the presence of such religious symbols in a state institution is an infringement of Romania's constitutionally-guaranteed freedom of conscience and freedom of religion.
-The Buzău County Court ruled on March 27, 2005, in Decision 157/2005, that:
+The Buzău County Court ruled on March 27, 2005 in Decision 157/2005:

 In this way, the County Court rejected Moise's complaint, upholding the maintenance of the religious symbols in the Margareta Sterian Art High School.
 Moise appealed to the Ploieşti Court of Appeals, which upheld the County Court's decision on July 20, 2006.

 In July 2006, Moise filed a complaint at the National Council for Combating Discrimination, or CNCD, Romania's anti-discrimination and equality watchdog, claiming discrimination on the basis of religion under Romania's anti-discrimination law of 2000, and asking for the removal of religious symbols from all Romanian public education institutions.

 On November 13, 2006, a number of Romanian non-governmental organisations sent a letter to the CNCD backing Moise's complaint.
 These included the Pro Democratia Association, the Noesis Cultural Society, the Education 2000+ Centre, the Centre for International Studies, Accept, the Agency for Press Monitoring, the Pro Europa League, the Centre for Juridical Resources, the Centre for Independent Journalism and the Solidarity for Freedom of Conscience.
 The political analyst Cristian Pârvulescu, the human rights activist Renate Weber and the Romanian branch of Indymedia also supported the complaint.

 On November 14, 2006, Emil Moise was interviewed at the CNCD's headquarters in Bucharest.
 On the same date, the Secretary of State for Religious Affairs, Adrian Lemeni, also made a submission to the CNCD, asking that the religious symbols be maintained in schools.
-He argued that Orthodox icons were not an object of "religious veneration", but rather a symbol of freedom, "as well as having a powerful national symbols, being considered expressions of Romania's spiritual and cultural heritage."
+He argued that Orthodox icons were not an object of "religious veneration", but rather a symbol of freedom, "as well as having a powerful national symbols, being considered expressions of Romania's spiritual and cultural heritage".
 He concluded by saying that:

 Decision

 The CNCD's decision on Moise's complaint was made on November 21, 2006.
 On this date, the organisation disclosed a press release outlining that its decision and stating that a more complete explanation will be available in 15 days, according to law.
 The decision stipulated that:

 The CNCD's president, Csaba Ferenc Asztalos, stated that "[Through this decision], we recognised the relationship between the state and religions in Romania; we haven't touched on the historical recognition of the contributions of Christianity to the formation of the Romanian people.
-Now we call on the state, through the Ministry of Education, to assume its responsibilities on what happens in schools in this respect."
+Now we call on the state, through the Ministry of Education, to assume its responsibilities on what happens in schools in this respect".

 Response

-The CNCD decision provoked widespread public debate on the issue of religious symbols of public schools, and also on the overall role of religion in Romanian society.
+The CNCD decision provoked widespread public debate on the issue of religious symbols of public schools and on the overall role of religion in Romanian society.